 Sections 6253, 6254, and 6254.10 of the California Code authorize state agencies to exclude archaeological site information from public disclosure under the Public Records Act.
 In addition, the California Public Records Act (Government Code Section 6250 et seq.) and California's open meeting laws (The Brown Act, Government Code Section 54950 et seq.) protect the confidentiality of Native American cultural place information.
 Because the disclosure of information about the location of cultural resources is prohibited by the Archaeological Resources Protection Act of 1979 (16 United States Code [USC] 552 470hh) and Section 307103 of the NHPA, it is exempted from disclosure under Exemption 3 of the federal Freedom of Information Act (5 USC 552).
 Likewise, the Information Centers of the CHRIS maintained by the OHP prohibit public dissemination of records search information.
-In compliance with these requirements, the results of this cultural resource investigation were prepared as a public document, which is intended for public distribution in either paper or electronic format.
+In compliance with these requirements, this is a public version of the cultural resource investigation, which is available for public distribution in either paper or electronic format.